Anti-Korean sentiment in Japan

 A demonstration by Zaitokukai against Koreans in Japan took place in Tokyo, 2013.
 A woman carries a placard written "Kill all Koreans".

-Anti-Korean sentiment in Japan refers to opposition, hostility, hatred, distrust, fear, and general dislike of Korean people or culture in Japan.
-Relations between Japan and Korea date back nearly two millennia, and are mostly defined through cultural exchanges and diplomatic trade.
-However, major events such as wars and political disputes play a key factor in harboring negative sentiment.
-Much of the current anti-Korean sentiment stems from conservative politicians and far-right groups.
+Anti-Korean sentiment in Japan refers to opposition, hostility, hatred, distrust, fear, and other negative attitudes towards Korean people or culture in Japan.
+Relations between Japan and Korea date back nearly two millennia and have included cultural exchange, trade, and periods of conflict, with wars and political disputes described as contributing to later negative sentiment.
+Much of the current anti-Korean sentiment stems from Japanese conservative politicians and far-right groups.

 Ancient era

-Relations between ancient Japan and Korea date back to at least the 4th century, according to historical records of ancient China, Japan, and Korea.
-According to the Book of Sui, Silla and Baekje greatly valued relations with the Kofun-period Wa and the Korean kingdoms made diplomatic efforts to maintain their good standing with the Japanese.
-The Samguk sagi (Chronicles of the Three Kingdoms) reported that Baekje and Silla sent their princes as hostages to the Yamato court in exchange for military support to continue their military campaigns; King Asin of Baekje sent his son (Jeonji) in 397, and King Silseong of Silla sent his son Misaheun in 402.
-Hogong, from Japan, helped to found Silla.
+Relations between ancient Japan and Korea date back to at least the fourth century according to historical records of ancient China, Japan, and Korea.
+The Book of Sui reported that Silla and Baekje greatly valued relations with the Kofun-period Wa of Japan and made diplomatic efforts to maintain these relations.
+The Samguk sagi (Chronicles of the Three Kingdoms) showed that Baekje and Silla sent princes to the Yamato court as hostages in exchange for military assistance in their campaigns; King Asin of Baekje sent his son Jeonji in 397, and King Silseong of Silla sent his son Misaheun in 402.
+The chronicles also report that Hogong, from Japan, helped found Silla.
 According to the Nihon Shoki, Silla was invaded by an army from Wa (Japan) in the third century.
-In Korea, inscriptions on the Gwanggaeto Stele state that the king of Goguryeo assisted Silla when it was invaded by the Wa, and punished Baekje for allying with the Wa.
-The stela also records Wa excursions in the early 5th century.
+The Gwanggaeto Stele records that the king of Goguryeo assisted Silla when it was invaded and punished Baekje for its alliance with Wa, noting additional Wa expeditions in the early fifth century.

 During the Mongol conquests of the 13th and 14th centuries, the Goryeo dynasty of Korea became a vassal state.
-Under Mongolian influence, Korean envoys were sent to Japan to declare submission to the Mongols, but were rejected.
+Under Mongolian influence, Korean envoys were sent to Japan to declare submission to the Mongols but were rejected.
 In response, the emperor Kublai Khan launched two separate invasions in 1274 and 1281.
 Although both attempts to conquer Japan failed, anti-Korean sentiment had risen due to the major involvement of Korean troops participating in the invasion.

-During the Joseon period, Wokou pirate raids on Korean soil were frequent, which would eventually form the basis of hatred between the two sides.
-In 1592, Japanese samurai armies invaded Korea on the orders of Toyotomi Hideyoshi.
-The Imjin Wars continued until 1598, when the Japanese left, and took with them a number of Korean craftsmen.
+During the Joseon period, Japanese pirates known as wokou repeatedly raided Korean coastal settlements.
+In 1592, Toyotomi Hideyoshi ordered an invasion of Korea, starting the Imjin Wars, in which Japanese samurai occupied most of the Korean peninsula before withdrawing in 1598.
+During the withdrawal, the Japanese took a number of Korean craftsmen.